B00ted45/Data-Structures-Complexity-and-Algorithms/README.md

 * Unpacking help us assign certain values from a tuple to different variables
 * This becomes very useful skill when combined with variable arguments for Function Definition and Function Calls

+___

+## Sets
+A set is an unordered collection with no duplicate elements in Python 3 **mathematical way to describe collection of different unique objects.